FilipNorlin/15v-split-rail-supply/README.md

 ---

-# Circuit Requirements for LM3478 ±17 V, 4 A Boost Converter
+# Circuit Requirements for LM3478 ±17 V, 4 A Boost Converter And Components Scaling

 The LM3478 is used to generate ±17 V rails at up to 4 A from an input voltage of **9–12 V**.
 LDO regulators will post-regulate the outputs to ±15 V. Components must be selected for reliability, current handling, and thermal efficiency.